CemMusluoglu/DTROcodes/README.md

 ## References ##

-[1] C. A. Musluoglu and A. Bertrand, “Distributed adaptive trace ratio optimization in wireless sensor networks”.
+[1] C. A. Musluoglu and A. Bertrand "Distributed Adaptive Trace Ratio Optimization in Wireless Sensor Networks", Internal Report KU Leuven, 2020.